Michigan Bulk Storage Program

 The bulk storage program provides a uniform standard to guide the industry.
 Currently, over 220 bulk storage facilities are registered and inspected on an annual basis by staff in the Pesticide and Plant Pest Management Division (PPPMD).
 In addition to annually inspecting each registered facility, PPPMD staff conducts consultations with firms in the initial stages of bulk storage construction.
 Site visits are arranged with firms to discuss and provide site planning, containment, and recordkeeping assistance.

-Michigan Department of Agriculture and Rural Development (MDARD) is requiring all bulk storage firms to register as if they are a new firm.
+Michigan Department of Agriculture and Rural Development (MDARD) is requiring all bulk storage firms to register.
+Forms are due on or before December 31 of each year.
 Please refer to Regulations 640 – Commercial Bulk Pesticide Storage, and 641 – Commercial Bulk Fertilizer Storage.
-Look to rule 2 in each law: R 285.640.2 and R 285.641.2 Storage facility registration.
-All information regarding rule 2 in the two regulations must be present in the application, and missing any details are in violation of the rule.
+Look to rule 2 in both: R 285.640.2 and R 285.641.2 Storage facility registration.
+All information regarding rule 2 in the two regulations must be present in the application.

-If you plan to cancel your registration, check the “No Longer Needed” box at the top of the form and include a brief explanation.
+If you plan to cancel your registration, check the “Cancel” box at the top of the application form and include a brief explanation.

-In addition, if your facility is considering new containment or structural changes to a secondary or operational containment area in 2019, please attach information on the proposed project.
+If your facility is considering new containment or structural changes to a secondary or operational containment area, please attach information on the proposed project.
 For more information, refer to these webpages: Bulk Storage Registration Requirements and Bulk Storage Types of Containment.

 Email the complete application (4 parts) to: MDARD-Bulk-Storage@Michigan.gov

 - Agrichemical Storage Facility Registration Application